regregex/OS126/README.md

 has bit 7 set to mark the end of the command name; this means that bit 6 must be set as well, to address the constant OS memory between &C000 and &FFFF.
-It takes a jump from OS ROM code to reach a routine in main memory (`JMIUSR` is one, described below).
+It takes a jump from OS ROM code to reach a routine in main memory (one is `JMIUSR`, described below).
 Code in paged ROM can be reached via the [extended vector][10] entry points at &FF00..&FF4E, which must be set up before use.
 The low byte of the address comes next.